Hieromon/AutoConnect/mkdocs/advancedusage.md

 2. Change the label literals for each Arduino project

     Another way to change the label literal is to provide a header file that defines the label literals, as mentioned in [Appendix](changelabel.md#change-the-items-label-text).
 You can also use this method to display label text and fixed text in the local language on the AutoConnect page.
-See [**Appendix:Change the item's label text**](changelabel.md#change-the-items-label-text) for details.
+See [Change the item's label text](changelabel.md#change-the-items-label-text) section for details.

 ### <i class="fa fa-caret-right"></i> Combination with mDNS